Home

 Award it liberally and often!

-Note: this is one of the most important basic training principles - do not train so long that the dog becomes bored.
+Note: this is one of the most important basic training rules - do not train so long that the dog becomes bored.

 Finish on a good note with the dog performing at his peak level.